 Procedure.
-Apply per 1 ml of water into 10 test-tubes and add 1ml of diluted saliva into the first one.
-Stir the content of this tube by drawing it in and out from the pipette several times.
-Take into the pipette 1 ml of the mixture and put it into the 2^{nd} test-tube.
-Stir the content of this tube and put 1 ml of it into the 3^{rd} tube and so on to the 10^{th} test tube.
-Take 1 ml of mixture from the 10^{th} test-tube and dispose it.
-Add per 1 ml of water and 2 ml of 0.1 % of starch solution, stir it shaking the test-tubes and place them into the thermostat at 38 °C for 30 minutes.
+Apply per 1 ml of water into 10 test-tubes and add 1ml of diluted 1:10 saliva into the first one.
+Stir the content of this tube by pipetting several times.
+Take into the pipette 1 ml of the mixture and put it into the 2nd test-tube.
+Stir the content of this tube and put 1 ml of it into the 3rd tube and so on to the 10th test tube.
+Take 1 ml of mixture from the 10th test-tube and dispose it.
+Add 2 ml of 0.1 % of starch solution in each tube with diluted saliva, stir it shaking the test-tubes and place them into the thermostat at 38 °C for 30 minutes.
 Cool the test-tubes after incubation under running water, add 1 drop of 0.1 % iodine solution into each tube and stir.
-The fluid in the tubes is stained in yellow, rose and violet color.
+The fluid in the tubes is stained in yellow, brown and violet color.
 Mark the last tube with yellow staining where the hydrolysis has been completed and make calculations.
-Put down the results into the table:
+Put down the results into the table.